Los Angeles to San Francisco

 Mountain Tunnel Improvements

 The Interlake Tunnel for the Monterey County Water Resources Agency comprises an 11,000-ft long, 10-ft diameter, gravity-flow tunnel and related structures that would divert water from Lake Nacimiento (Nacimiemto Reservoir) to Lake San Antonio (San Antonio Reservoir).
-COWI North America has been hired by the agency as Program Manager for the project.
+The benefits of the project include increased surface water storage, increased water supply and reduced flooding downstream of Lake Nacimiento by diverting water into Lake San Antonio that would otherwise flow out to the ocean.
+The project also includes a spillway modification at Lake San Antonio to add an additional 41,500 acre-feet of water storage.
+The engineering firm COWI North America has been hired by the agency as Program Manager for the project.
 McMillen Jacobs Associates has been retained for preliminary engineering and design services for the projects.
-Tunnel design utilizing EPB single-pass lining technology is 60 percent complete as of January 2019.
-Design-build SOQ is scheduled for Q1 2020.
-Construction is scheduled to begin in Q3 2020 following a local election to secure project financing.
+Tunneling with EPB single-pass lining technology is envisioned.
 The estimated project cost including the tunnel and spillway modification is approximately $123 million.

 BART Silicon Valley Extension

-The $4.7 billion, 6-mile BART Silicon Valley Phase II Extension includes 5 miles tunnel constructed by a single, large-bore TBM on the order of 45-ft in diameter.
+The $6.5 billion, 6-mile BART Silicon Valley Phase II Extension includes 5 miles tunnel constructed by a single, large-bore TBM on the order of 45-ft in diameter.
 The extension includes four stations (three underground).
 The overall project is a 16-mile extension of the Bay Area Rapid Transit system in the San Francisco Bay area.
-Construction is planned to start by 2021 with passenger service by 2026.
 A joint venture of HNTB and WSP agreed to a four-year, $88.3 million program management contract with the owner, Santa Clara Valley Transportation Authority (VTA).
+As of June, VTA was in the process of applying for funds through the Expedited Project Delivery (EPD) Pilot Program of the Federal Transit Administration (FTA).
+Mott MacDonald/PGH Wong was awarded a general engineering consultant contract in January 2019.
+Current plans are for construction to occur from 2022-2028.

 DISTRICT OF COLUMBIA